NNJR Driver’s Manual, Trackside Classroom and Advanced topics

 When your Instructor drives the first 2 laps he or she will show you the proper line around the track.
 The line is also marked with orange cones: one for the turn-in point, one for the apex and one for the track-out point at each corner (this is a safe, late apex line).
-Make sure you know what each term means (check the “standard terminology” section above if you aren’t sure).
+Make sure you know what each term means (ask your instructor if you aren’t sure).

 While it may appear easy, actually driving the line consistently for each corner and for each lap is very challenging.
-In order to improve, be sure you are using the “Brake, Gas, Turn” sequence.
-Most new drivers find this to be very un-natural-not at all like driving on the street!
-“Brake, Gas, Turn” means that all braking (and downshifting) is finished in a straight line.
-In fact, your foot should be off the brake and back on “neutral” gas before you even think about turning!
+In order to improve, one approach is to use the “Brake, Gas, Turn” sequence.
+“Brake, Gas, Turn” means that braking (and downshifting) is finished in a straight line.
+Your foot should be off the brake and back on “neutral” gas before you even think about turning!
 This provides a consistent entry to each corner, and the car has a safe, consistent balance as you drive through the corner.
 Just as important, the driver can concentrate on the corner without worrying about braking, shifting or the gas pedal.